puppetlabs-toy-chest/puppetlabs-aws/README.md

 *Optional* The tags for the instance.
 Accepts a 'key => value' hash of tags.

 #####`user_data`
 *Optional* User data script to execute on new instance.
+This parameter is set at creation only; it is not affected by updates.

 #####`key_name`
 The name of the key pair associated with this instance.
 This must be an existing key pair already uploaded to the region in which you're launching the instance.
+This parameter is set at creation only; it is not affected by updates.

 #####`monitoring`
 *Optional* Whether or not monitoring is enabled for this instance.
+This parameter is set at creation only; it is not affected by updates.
 Valid values are 'true', 'false'.
 Defaults to 'false'.

 #####`region`
 *Required* The region in which to launch the instance.
 For valid values, see [AWS Regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#ec2_region).

 #####`image_id`
 *Required* The image id to use for the instance.
+This parameter is set at creation only; it is not affected by updates.
 For more information, see AWS documentation on finding your [Amazon Machine Image (AMI)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html).

 #####`availability_zone`
 *Optional* The availability zone in which to place the instance.
+This parameter is set at creation only; it is not affected by updates.
 For valid availability zone codes, see [AWS Regions and Availability Zones](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).

 #####`instance_type`
 *Required* The type to use for the instance.
+This parameter is set at creation only; it is not affected by updates.
 See [Amazon EC2 Instances](http://aws.amazon.com/ec2/instance-types/) for available types.

 #####`private_ip_addresS`
 *Optional* The private IP address for the instance.
+This parameter is set at creation only; it is not affected by updates.
 Must be a valid IPv4 address.

 #####`associate_public_ip_address`
 *Optional* Whether to assign a public interface in a VPC.
+This parameter is set at creation only; it is not affected by updates.
 Valid values are 'true', 'false'.
 Defaults to 'false'.

 #####`subnet`
 *Optional* The VPC subnet to attach the instance to.
+This parameter is set at creation only; it is not affected by updates.
 Accepts the name of the subnet; this is the value of the Name tag for the subnet.
 If you're describing the subnet in Puppet, then this value is the name of the resource.

 #####`ebs_optimized`
 *Optional* Whether or not to use optimized storage for the instance.
+This parameter is set at creation only; it is not affected by updates.
 Valid values are 'true', 'false'.
 Defaults to 'false'.

 #####`instance_initiated_shutdown_behavior`
 *Optional* Whether the instance stops or terminates when you initiate shutdown from the instance.
+This parameter is set at creation only; it is not affected by updates.
 Valid values are 'stop', 'terminate'.
 Defaults to 'stop'.

 #####`block_devices`
 *Optional* A list of block devices to associate with the instance.
+This parameter is set at creation only; it is not affected by updates.
 Accepts an array of hashes with the device name and volume size specified:

 ~~~
 block_devices => [